Georgia Tech Yellow Jackets Logo

 The famous coach John Heisman, for whom the Heisman Trophy is named, led the football team to its first major victory in 1917.
 In addition to going unbeaten that season, the squad defeated Cumberland College in a historic 222-0 victory that currently stands as the record for the most points scored by a single team in an official American football game.

-The football program’s “golden era” was defined as the 1920s and 1930s.
+The football program’s “golden era” is generally considered to be the 1920s and 1930s.
 Under head coach William Alexander, the squad won the 1928 national championship and dominated the Southern Conference.

 A new era in the school’s athletic programs began in 1934 when the university was admitted as a founding member of the Southeastern Conference (SEC).